-Figure 3-7: Biweekly May through September 2021 (top left to bottom right panel) modelled vs measured latent heat flux (LE) linear relationship.
+Figure 3-7: Biweekly May through September 2022 (top left to bottom right panel) modelled vs measured latent heat flux (LE) linear relationship.
 The black dotted line is the 1:1 linear regression.
 Modelled values are consistently overestimated and less so during June and July.

 PET calculated here is converted to actual ET using the PT α obtained from the EC systems.
-For this report, investigation of the PT α parameter was based on measured LE_0 during periods when soil moisture was well above field capacity, incoming energy was not limiting for plant growth, and the computed Bowen ratio indicated high latent relative to sensible heat flux (H/LE <0.3).
-From measurements during the GS, it was determined that PT α for Stations 1 and 4 were likely close to 1.24 and 0.95, respectively.
-These are lower than the literature-provided value of 1.26 (Davis & Davies, 1981), reflecting the difference in actual vs potential evapotranspiration.
-Using these new PT α values further reduces the difference in the modelled and measured estimate of ET for each station to a GS mean difference of 0.06 mm/h and 0.09 mm/h.
+For this report, investigation of the PT α parameter was based on measured LE0 during periods when soil moisture was well above field capacity, incoming energy was not limiting for plant growth, and the computed Bowen ratio indicated low sensible to latent heat flux (H/LE <0.3).
+From measurements during the GS, it was determined that PT α for Stations 1 and 4 were likely close to 1.28 and 1.02, respectively.
+Station 1 PT α is very close to the literature-provided value of 1.26 (Davis & Davies, 1981).
+Using these new PT α values increased the difference in the modelled and measured estimate of ET for Station 1 to a GS mean difference of 3.02 mm/day while it reduced the difference to 1.61 mm/day at station 4.
 This change can be seen to also reduce the slope and the intercept of the linear regression equations (Table 3-1).
 For this report, the mean α value of was used to model ET for all climate stations.